Contents

 - Select the amount of Bitcoin you want to sell.
 You should be shown fees and rates as well at this step.
 Depending on the type of identification you provided in the previous step, you can have lower or higher limits.

 - Next, the teller machine will generate a QR code for you to scan with your wallet app and send the BTC to.
 Confirm the transaction details and proceed.
-Wait for the BTM to process the transaction — Bitcoin transactions can take a while, up to an hour.
+How to withdraw money from the Bitcoin ATM?
+First, wait for the BTM to process the transaction: Bitcoin transactions can take a while, up to an hour.

 - When the transaction has been confirmed, collect the cash equivalent to the sold Bitcoin.
-If applicable, receive a receipt for the transaction.
+If applicable depending on the Bitcoin ATM, receive a receipt for the transaction.

 Is Using Bitcoin ATMs Safe?